otter13/terraform-module-aws-s3-static-website-bucket/README.md

 # Terraform Module - aws-s3-static-website-bucket

-A Terraform modules (see modules\aws-s3-static-website-bucket) for provisioning a bucket web hosting.
+A Terraform module (see modules\aws-s3-static-website-bucket) for provisioning a bucket web hosting.

 Inputs
   - bucket_name